 It was an embarrassment to the ancestors!
 Wang Baochuan’s father forbade the marriage.
 Yet, she stayed firm in her choice, leading the young couple to be banished from the family.

 Xue Rengui had actually been the sixth grandson of General Xue Andu of the Northern Wei Dynasty.
 His father had passed away when he was young, leaving the family poor.

 Rengui managed to survive as a farmer.
 Despite the poverty, he had great ambitions since childhood, studying poetry and martial arts.
 Rengui and Wang Baochuan’s marriage was simple; no beautiful brocade or exchange of dowry.

 They began their life together in a frugal and quiet way.
-However, she knew of her husband’s lofty ideal and great ambitions.
+However, she knew of her husband’s lofty ideals and great ambitions.
 She encouraged him to take the imperial exam in the capital, with the hope of him realizing his ambition to serve the country.

-Rengui was not afraid of the battlefield, but was reluctant to leave his wife in the cave alone.
+Rengui was not afraid of the battlefield, but he was reluctant to leave his wife in the cave alone.
 In the end, her firmness and deep compassion stirred Rengui’s courage, and he decided to take the Imperial Exam.

 General Xue returns triumphant

 Sure enough, Rengui excelled in the exam and stepped forward to defend the country, which, at the time, was facing imminent danger from invasion.
 He was full of bravery and made great contributions on the battlefield.

 Rengui won the love of Tang Emperor Taizong, who promoted him to the position of general to guard Xuanwumen City.
 In the meantime, Wang Baochuan stayed alone in the cold cave.

 In the beginning, she occasionally received news of her husband, but after a while, she lost all contact with him.
 She had to struggle for survival alone, through the bitterly cold winters.